salrashid123/gcpemulator/README.md

 * [Cloud Datastore Local Development Server](https://cloud.google.com/datastore/docs/tools/devserver#connecting_your_app_to_the_local_development_server)

 ## Overview
 Proxy server and container for GCP Cloud PubSub and Cloud Datastore emulators.
-The container basically runs an nginx HTTPS proxy infront of the PubSub so that even direct references to pubsub.googleapis.com:443 are redirected to the emulator.
+In addition, the container runs an nginx HTTPS proxy infront of the PubSub|Datastore emulators so that even direct references to pubsub.googleapis.com:443 and datastore.googleapis.com:443 are redirected to the respective emulator.

-These emulators normally work with gcloud-python or gcloud-java libraries.
-For Cloud Datastore, the environment variables are directly loaded.
-For pubsub, the environment variables are onl loaded when using 'gcloud libraries' (curated, idomatic libraries) but not with raw REST APIs (com.google.api.services.pubsub.Pubsub).
-To use the emulator framework with com.google.api.services.pubsub.Pubsub, you need to redirect pubsub.googleapis.com:443 to the emulator on http.
-The nginx proxy here performs the translation.
+There are two modes you can use this:
+*  A container running `gcloud emulators <pubsub|datastore>`.
+You can use this mode to test your code built with [gcloud-* libraries](http://googlecloudplatform.github.io/gcloud-java/0.2.3/index.html)
+*  A container running these emulators but one that accepts traffic intended for (pubsub|datastore).googleapis.com:443.
+In this mode, you can even use generic, non-gcloud libraries with this api.
+For example.  you can use this with Pubsub ([com.google.api.services.pubsub](https://developers.google.com/resources/api-libraries/documentation/pubsub/v1/java/latest/)) and Datastore ([com.google.api.services.datastore](https://cloud.google.com/datastore/docs/apis/javadoc/com/google/api/services/datastore/client/package-summary))

+The second mode requires some significant retooling and reconfiguration on your host laptop/system (i.,e you need access to redirect DNS/hosts, install a trust chain for a CA ([CA_cert.pem](dockerimage/html/CA_crt.pem))  that issued a cert for CN=*.googleapis.com which already resides inside the container ([goog_cert.pem](dockerimage/certs/goog_crt.pem)).

 ![Overview](images/dia1.png)